ColinPollard/ColinPollard.github.io/_portfolio/physicalpong.md

 ---

+**3D Files**

+The entirety of the mechanical design was designed in OnShape prior to assembly.
+This project was a particularly fun design to make as it a lot of design freedom, and many parts that had to mesh together.
+The files are available at: https://cad.onshape.com/documents/e912a39233c946f65e0882cb/w/abfa888f53d0ee6276b1eb63/e/f2232cc595704ea3229360c0

 **Next Steps**

 The project was a great success, especially as a school project.
 Moving into the future, I would like to port the entire game logic onto the microcontroller to eliminate the need for an expensive FPGA dev kit.
 I would also like to embed the mechanical design into a coffee table like the original inspiration of the project.